carloszimm/so-mining-msr22/README.md

 2. Place the script in the DevTools's **Console**;
 3. Call `executeQuery` passing 0 (for RxJava), 1 (for RxJS), and 2 (for RxSwift) as a parameter.

-Moreover, there's a second script(`/scripts/data explorer/rename.js`) that can be used to move (and rename) the results to the their proper folder `/assets/data explorer/[rx library folder]`, so they can be further used by the `cmd/consolidate-sources/main.go` script.
+Moreover, there's a second script(`/scripts/data explorer/rename.js`) that can be used to move (and rename) the results to the their proper folder `/assets/data explorer/[rx library folder]`, so they can be further used by the Go [consolidate-sources](#consolidate-sources) script.
 In order for this second JS script to work, one must place the results under `/scripts/data explorer/staging area` and call the script in a terminal (with node) and passing either 0 (for RxJava), 1 (for RxJS), and 2 (for RxSwift).
 For example:
 ```sh
 node rename 0
 ```